himanshu475/Vibely/README.md

 This project is a work in progress, with the following features planned:

 - **Real-time Event Chat**: Implementing Socket.IO for real-time chat rooms for event participants.
-- **AI-based Suggestions**: Recommending events and hobby buddies with similar interests.
 - **User Profiles & Connections**: Adding a public-facing user profile page and a system for making connections.
 - **Google Calendar Integration**: Syncing events with a user's Google Calendar.